Caoimhinv/pands-project2021/README.md

     iris = pd.read_csv("/Users/caoimhinvallely/Desktop/Programming/Programming2021/pands-project2021/iris_dataset.csv")

 ### 1.2
+*Note: the program writes a summation of all of the following findings to the text file <outputted_iris_data_textfile.txt>, a copy of which is inclued in this repositry.*
 I was then able to start some initial parsing of the data.
-I found the **.size()** and **.shape()** of the data, followed then by the column names (**.columns()**), and then printed out the first and last 5 lines of the data set using the **.head()** and **.tail()** tools, plus a random/sample 5 rows using the **.sample()** tool.
-We can see that there is 750 entries divided into 150 rows and 5 columns.
+I found the **.size()** and **.shape()** of the data, followed then by the column names (**.columns()**). **.isnull()** tells me their are no missing values in the dataset.
+I then printed out the first and last 5 lines of the data set using the **.head()** and **.tail()** tools, plus a random/sample 5 rows using the **.sample()** tool.
+We can see that there are 750 entries divided into 150 rows and 5 columns.
 The columns are titled 'sepal_length', 'sepal_width', 'petal_length', 'petal_width', and 'species'.
 The printout out of the first 5 rows shows that they are all the same species - 'setosa' - and that all the values are 5.1 and less, with the sepal being considerably bigger than the petal.
 The last 5 rows are all of the 'virginica' species' with the dimensions being quite different but less of a difference between sepal and petal size.
-The sample 5 rows displayed out show a 3rd species, versicolor, and also display a siginificant range in values in the petal dimensions.
+The sample 5 rows displayed out show a 3rd species, versicolor, and also display a siginificant range in values in the petal dimensions. **.value_counts()** tells me that the 150 rows are divided evenly between these 3 species.

 ### 1.3
 I used the **.describe()** method to delve a bit deeper into the data.
 This produced a lot of useful information such as the maximum and minimum values, the mean, and the standard deviation.
 We can quickly see that what was suggested above about the petal dimensions is very much the case with a very significant range between the lowest and highest petal length (1.0 - 6.9) and a standard deviation of 1.76.